Kenya / Entry requirements

-Many students in Kenya will follow a GCSE and A-level system and some will also follow the International Baccalaureate system.
+Many students in Kenya will follow a A-level system or International Baccalaureate system.
 If you’re completing three GCE A-level subjects, or the International Baccalaureate, you will be considered for direct entry to Year 1 provided that your predicted grades meet the minimum requirements stated in the individual course webpages.

 General requirements for postgraduate/research courses